Ashtanga (vinyasa) yoga: Method of instruction

 According to Pattabhi Jois's grandson R. Sharath Jois, practitioners should master each pose separately before attempting the others that follow.
 However, Pattabhi Jois's son Manju Jois disagreed; in his view, students were occasionally allowed to practice the postures in a non-linear format.

 Since the beginning of the twenty-first century, a new generation of ashtanga vinyasa yoga teachers have embraced Sharath's rules, teaching in a linear style without variations.
 Practice typically takes place in a strict, Mysore-style environment under the guidance of a Sharath-approved teacher.
 Workshops, detailed alignment instructions and strength-building exercises should not form part of the method, neither for the practitioner nor for the teacher.
 However, most teachers who claim to have been taught by Sharath do in practice employ the above methods, exercises and postures in their teaching.

-Principles
+Components

-Ashtanga vinyasa yoga emphasizes certain key components, namely tristhana ("three places of action or attention", or the more physical aspects of poses) and vinyasa (which Sharath Jois defines as a system of breathing and movement).
+Ashtanga vinyasa yoga emphasises certain key components, namely tristhana ("three places of action or attention", or the more physical aspects of poses) and vinyasa (which Sharath Jois defines as a system of breathing and movement).